 Again, this should not be a “let’s do this so we don’t have budget cuts in crisis”, it should be something you’re constantly doing.
 But it may be case that you need to review your marketing objectives and adapt accordingly.

-This is the time to review your KPIs, track progress and understand if you’re still on track.
+Review your KPIs, track progress and understand if you’re still on track.
 If not, take the steps to adapt and shift budgets from lower performing channels and/or verticals to higher performing ones.

-DON’T: Cancel events, meetings, media appearances
+DON’T: Cancel events, meetings, media budgets